CircleLinkHealth/nova-import-card/docs/concepts.md

 # Concepts

 ## Roles
-There are a few different kinds of users that consume, and/or are consumed by the application.
-Each user will have a `User` model.
-Depending on the `User`'s `Role`,
+There are a few different kinds of users that consume, and/or are consumed by the application. **All types of users have a `User` model, which functions as `the base`**.
+Depending on the `User`'s `Role`, the `User` may also have additional relationships with other Models (eg. User->Patient, User->Nurse, User->ProviderInfo).
+The idea here is to isolate role specific functionality to separate models.
-the `User` may also have additional relationships with other Models.

 The most frequently used `Roles` of the application are

     - Administrator => Only people who work for CLH.
     - Provider => Someone who is licensed to offer care (eg. A `Medical Doctor`).